-Industrial Production Mom in the United States averaged 0.27 percent from 1919 until 2021, reaching an all time high of 16.60 percent in May of 1933 and a record low of -12.70 percent in April of 2020.
+Industrial Production Mom in the United States averaged 0.26 percent from 1919 until 2022, reaching an all time high of 16.60 percent in May of 1933 and a record low of -13.20 percent in April of 2020.
 This page provides the latest reported value for - United States Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.
+United States Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

 Industrial Production Mom in the United States is expected to be -0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United States Industrial Production MoM is projected to trend around 0.40 percent in 2023 and 0.20 percent in 2024, according to our econometric models.